MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-intro-content.md

 The entire stamp is stateless except for certain points, such as the message broker.
 Data is queued in the broker for a short period.
 The queue is drained after the message is processed and stored in a global database.

 In this design, **Azure Event Hubs** is used because it guarantees at least once delivery.
 This means even if Event Hubs becomes unavailable, messages will be in the queue after the service is restored.
 However, it's the consumers responsibility to determine whether the message still needs processing.
 An additional Azure Storage account is provisioned for checkpointing.
+Event Hubs is the recommended choice for use cases that require high throughput, such as streaming.

-For use cases that require additional message guarantees, Azure Service Bus is recommended.
+For other scenarios that need additional message guarantees, Azure Service Bus is recommended.
 It allows for two-phase commits with a client side cursor, and features such as a built-in dead letter queue and dedupe capabilities.

 > Refer to [Well-architected mission critical workloads: Loosely coupled event-driven architecture](/azure/architecture/framework/mission-critical/mission-critical-application-design#loosely-coupled-event-driven-architecture).